 Be clear with your goals and try to avoid vague phrases like “I want to learn Spanish” or “I want to be fluent in French”.
 Chalk down the level of difficulty you’re going for, and concentrate on learning just that.

 The most common ones being ‘please’, ‘thank you’, ‘could you help?’, ‘do you speak English’, ‘directions’, and so on.
 Think of learning the language from the perspective of gaining knowledge on your surroundings and venues, and not as learning to be able to write an academic thesis in the language!
-Here are a list of free online dictionaries that you can start with, for your journey.
+Here is a list of free online dictionaries that you can start with, for your journey.

 French is a beautiful language, and if you’re looking to be quite the charmer, carry with you a copy of the Oxford Essential French Dictionary for Rs 211.